 Coping With a Loss Through the Fervency of All the Loving

-P. didn’t cry only kept on working until exhaustion turned his mind freeze and the physical pain from the burned skin numbed his feelings.
+P. didn’t cry, only kept on working until exhaustion froze his mind and the physical pain from the burned skin numbed his feelings.
 The memorial service for three victims of the fire was performed on the same day.
 He became a frequent visitor to the village church and talked a lot with our priest after every Sunday mass.
-He built a neat but much smaller house on the place of a conflagration and started a life of reclusion.
-Over time he renewed communication stopping now and then to talk to an old acquaintance, sometimes presenting a new handmade toy car to a boy or a lovely rag doll to a girl.
+He built a neat but much smaller house in the place of a conflagration and started a life of reclusion.
+Over time, he renewed communication, stopping now and then to talk to an old acquaintance, sometimes presenting a new handmade toy car to a boy or a lovely rag doll to a girl.

 Read more: Worry & Anxiety – the Instruments of Our Own Destruction: 6 Ways to Push Them out of Your Life

 Support from caring people puts the heart in you.
 Welcome it and let the compassion do its healing deed.
 Kind communication can draw a smile from you in the gloomiest time of your life.
 And a smile helps to recover your will-power.
 Every trace of positivity is much needed at the time of inner struggle.
 To be with a loving person has something of the divine in it.